TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 Any notices to Indeed must be sent to the applicable Indeed entity identified in the first paragraph of this Agreement via certified first class or air mail or overnight courier, are deemed given upon receipt, and must reference the Program that is the subject of the notice (i.e., Indeed Ads Program, Indeed Resume Program, Indeed MoBolt or Indeed Publisher Program).
 Notice to you may be effected by sending email to the email address specified in your account, or by posting a message to your account interface, and is deemed received when sent (for email) or no more than fifteen (15) days after having been posted (for messages in your Indeed Ads interface).

 You may not assign or delegate any of your rights or obligations hereunder without Indeed’s prior written consent and any such attempt is void.
 Indeed may freely assign or delegate its rights and obligations hereunder without notice to you.
+Additionally, Indeed may assign any agreement between you and Indeed to any related Indeed entity by informing you of such assignment.
 Indeed and you are not legal partners or agents, but are independent contractors.

 **16\.
 Apple-Specific Terms**